vinegarhq/vinegarhq.github.io/src/Home/rol_faq.md

 ### What alternatives do we have?
 We currently have three alternatives outside of running Windows:
 1. Sober: [Sober](https://sober.vinegarhq.org) can be used to run Roblox, with some players reporting better-than-native performance.
-1. Waydroid: Waydroid can be used to run Roblox on x86 Linux systems (albeit with a performance penalty and non-free translation layer usage) to play the mobile version of Roblox Player.
+1. Waydroid: Waydroid can be used to run Roblox on x86 Linux systems to play the mobile version of Roblox Player.
 Please note that you will not be able to play Desktop-only games, and compatibility may vary from system to system.
 2. Virtualization: Creating a Windows virtual machine is another viable alternative, albeit with more variability.
 It is required that you pass through a GPU (search VFIO passthrough), enable several Hyper-V hiding features, remove references to VFIO and splice related components, and enable ignore-msrs.
 Even then, the performance and compatibility of such virtual machines have varied from user to user, and is not a perfect alternative.